- Automobiles & Motorcycles

 Alternating Current Servo Motor

-They are strong, versatile, and capable of delivering significant power.
-However, they are more commonly found in larger applications due to poor performance at low powers.
-The synchronous AC servo motor, consisting of a stator and a rotor, is the industry's most common type of servo motor.
-The stator consists of a cylindrical structure and a core, and the induction coil is wound around the stator core with one end connected to a conductor wire that supplies current to the motor.
+These motors are robust, versatile, and capable of delivering substantial power; however, they are more suited for larger applications due to subpar performance at lower power settings.
+The most prevalent type of servo motor in the industry is the synchronous AC servo motor, which comprises a stator and rotor.
+The stator features a cylindrical structure and core, with the induction coil wound around the stator core, connecting to a conductor wire that powers the motor.

-Because the rotor is made of a permanent magnet, the type of alternating current induction in the rotor does not affect the servo motor.
-An AC servo motor is also known as a brushless motor due to its structural characteristics.
-A schematic diagram of an AC two-phase induction servo motor system is shown in the figure below:
+As the rotor consists of a permanent magnet, the alternating current induction present in the rotor does not influence the servo motor's operation.
+AC servo motors are also referred to as brushless motors due to their intricate structure.
+A schematic diagram of an AC two-phase induction servo motor system is depicted below:

 Figure 9- AC Servo Motor

-The desired reference input is provided by a theta angle of a synchronous generator's rotor axis.
-In turn, the synchronous generator's rotor receives constant voltage and frequency.
-The synchronous generator's three stator terminals are then connected to the control circuit's transformer terminals.
-As a result, the desired position of the synchronous generator's rotor is transmitted to the control circuit.
+The reference input is provided through a theta angle of a synchronous generator's rotor axis, which in turn receives constant voltage and frequency.
+The three stator terminals from the synchronous generator are connected to the transformer terminals of the control circuit, allowing the desired rotor position to be communicated to the control system.

-PLCs and microprocessors are used in most modern servo drives to generate variable frequency and voltage to drive the motor.
-This control employs PWM and PID control techniques.
-A block diagram of an AC servo motor system with programmable logic controllers, position controllers, and servo controllers is shown below:
+Modern servo drives predominantly employ programmable logic controllers (PLCs) and microprocessors to generate variable frequency and voltage for motor operation.
+Control strategies utilize PWM and PID techniques.
+A typical block diagram of an AC servo motor system, which integrates programmable logic controllers, position controllers, and servo controllers, is illustrated below:

 Figure 10- Typical Servo Motor Block Diagram

-As its name implies, a continuous rotation servo has no restrictions on the rotation's spatial range.
-The servo input, in this case, is directly linked to the output speed and direction, allowing the motor to rotate without limits of movement and in both clockwise and counterclockwise directions.
+As suggested by its name, a continuous rotation servo has no limit to its rotational range.
+In this case, the servo input directly corresponds to the output speed and direction, enabling unhindered rotation in both clockwise and counterclockwise motions.

-Furthermore, a rack and pinion mechanism allows the linear-type servo to control shaft rotation, translating rotational space variation into linear motion.
+Furthermore, a rack and pinion mechanism allows linear-type servos to control shaft rotation, converting rotational adjustments into linear motion.

 Controlling Servo Motors with PWM

-Due to the number of pulses delivered every cycle, the servos are split into Analog and Digital.
+Because of the number of pulses delivered in each cycle, servos can be categorized into Analog and Digital varieties.

 Figure 11- PWM Controlling